-As we have seen in the proof, the fact that we had $m_k(L)$ and not $m_k(tL)$ in the expression of the Littlewood-Paley-Stein functional uses the ${\mathcal R}$-boundedness of the holomorphic functional calculus.
-This strategy does not seem to work if we had $m_k(tL)$.
-In the next result we prove similar estimates with $m_k(tL)$.
-In this case we make some assumptions on the manifold $M$.\\ We assume that $M$ satisfies the volume doubling property
+In the next result we aim to consider functions $m_k$ which are not holomorphic.
+We will take such functions in a Sobolev space $W^{\delta,2}$ on the half-line $(0, \infty)$.
+In order to so, we make some assumptions on the manifold $M$.\\ We assume that $M$ satisfies the volume doubling property

 where $v(x,r)$ denotes the volume of the ball of centre $x \in M$ and radius $r > 0$.
 The constant $C$ is independent of $x$ and $r$.
 Note that \eqref{doubl} implies the existence of $C, N > 0$ such that for all $x$ in $M$, $r>0$ and $\lambda \ge 1$